AugustGray/AugustGray/README.md

 # August Gray
 ### About me
 I'm an Architect from ISAD CUU (Instituto Superior de Arquitectura y Diseño de Chihuahua)
-I work as a designer and architect at [in]situ arquitectura [<https://insitu-arquitectos.com>]
+Working as a designer and architect at [in]situ arquitectura [<https://insitu-arquitectos.com>]
-I'm also a web design and 3D modeling enthusiast
+Also a web design and 3D modeling enthusiast
 ### Programs and languages
 **Architecture:** AutoCAD, ArchiCAD
 **Design:** Adobe Illustrator, Photoshop